learn in many different ways

 How does multisensory instruction work?

-Multisensory teaching isn’t just limited to reading and listening.
-Instead, it tries to use all of the senses.
-Every lesson won’t use all of a child’s senses (taste, smell, touch, sight, hearing, and
+Multisensory teaching isn’t limited to reading and listening.
+Instead, it tries to use all the senses.
+Not every lesson will use all five senses (taste, smell, touch, sight, hearing, and

 That’s multisensory teaching.
 It conveys information through things like touch and movement — called tactile and kinesthetic elements — as well as sight and hearing.

 What subjects is multisensory instruction used for?

 pioneered this approach.
-Programs like these very deliberately use sight, sound, movement and touch to help kids connect language to words.
+Programs like these deliberately use sight, sound, movement, and touch to help kids connect language to words.

 uses is a “sound-tapping” system.
-Students tap out each sound of a word with their fingers and thumbs to help them break the words down.
+Kids tap out each sound of a word with their fingers and thumbs to help them break the words down.

 materials include color-coded letter tiles that help students connect sounds to letters.

 use manipulatives (small objects like interlocking cubes or shape blocks) to help kids do math.

-Science labs, in which kids perform experiments, write down the steps and report their findings, are multisensory learning experiences.
+Science labs, in which kids perform experiments, write down the steps, and report their findings, are multisensory learning experiences.